 Is PTSD treatable?

-Yes, PTSD is treatable with various forms of therapy, such as cognitive-behavioural therapy (CBT), exposure therapy, eye movement desensitisation and reprocessing (EMDR), and medication.
+Yes, PTSD is treatable with various forms of therapy, such as cognitive-behavioural therapy (CBT), exposure therapy, eye movement desensitization and reprocessing (EMDR), and medication.
 Treatment aims to reduce symptoms, improve coping skills, and enhance overall quality of life.

 How long does PTSD last?